EXTENDED Application Deadline: February 23

 Component 2: A series of policy workshops led by think tank experts and experienced government officials will be held once per week during the six weeks of the summer program.
 These will allow students to actively engage in the policy making process, wrestle with policy problems of our day, and gain an understanding of our policy process.

-Component 3: A distinguished speaker series, which takes place one afternoon per week during the summer program.
-National leaders from government, business, journalism, the military, and the academy will discuss important topics of political philosophy and public policy with the student body (often with the aid of a Hudson Institute Senior Fellow).
-These discussions will give the students insights into the true nature of public service and the country’s most pressing issues.
+Component 3: A distinguished speaker series, which takes place three afternoons per week during the summer program.
+National leaders from government, business, journalism, the military, and the academy will discuss important topics of political philosophy and public policy with the student body.
+These discussions will give the students insights into the true nature of public service and the country’s most pressing issues